Kashi corridor: Section of locals unhappy over 'lost homes', demolition of iconic buildings | Entertainment

 - India

-Varanasi resident Prabhat Singh has safely kept mobile phone pictures of his over a century-old joint family house, which was acquired and demolished for the mega Kashi Vishwanath Corridor project.
-These photos are his only surviving memories of his ''lost home'', he says.
+For Varanasi resident Prabhat Singh, who has safely kept on his mobile phone some pictures of his over a century-old joint family house that was acquired and demolished for the mega Kashi Vishwanath Corridor project, these are now the only surviving memories of his ''lost home''.

 Singh and several others in the holy city, who were displaced by the ambitious project, were not so enthused when the Kashi Vishwanath Dham was inaugurated by Prime Minister Narendra Modi on Monday.